 I’ll be home for Christmas… with my bras intact…

 OK, y’all girls know what’s up.
 Packing bras is hard.
 They get all twisted and squished and literally bent out of shape.
 I found this rock solid bra travel case on Amazon and my boobs thanked me.
 You can pack tons of bras and bikini tops in it and it has a mesh pouch inside for whatever else you want to pack in there.
 Bikini bottoms maybe?
 You should probably pack bikini bottoms.

 Sometimes my sparkly black one is out of stock on Amazon but you can find a bunch of cute styles here.

 JEWELRY TRAVEL CASE

-This jewelry travel case was given to me as a gift and, believe it or not, I never had a travel case for my jewelry before.
+This jewelry travel case was given to me as a gift and, believe it or not, I never had a travel case for my jewelry before this.
 I just used Ziplock snack bags which was dumb, I know.
-I’m finally moving up, y’all!
+I’m finally moving up!
 This is perfect for every piece you want to bring and so cute with its envelope design and passport stamps.
 I like things that are cuuute.
 When sea otters hold hands, sushi rolls that look like pandas, and baby raccoons to name a few.
 This jewelry case is right up there.

 CAMELBAK EDDY WATER BOTTLE